 Configure a feature layer output

-With the necessary real-time processing node and an enrichment data source added, you will now add two outputs to store and visualize the data.
-You will first add and configuring an output to store the data in a new feature layer.
-In the next section, you will add another output to send the data to a stream layer for visualization in a web map.
+With the necessary real-time processing node and an enrichment data source added, now add two outputs to store and visualize the data.
+First add and configure an output to store the data in a new feature layer.
+In the next section, add another output to send the data to a stream layer for visualization in a web map.

 - From the Add Node menu on the left, click the Outputs folder and choose Feature Layer (new) and configure the output as follows:

-- For Data storage method, select Keep only latest feature for each Track ID value.
+- For Data storage method, choose Keep only latest feature for each Track ID value.

 This retains only the latest observation for each track, in this case each ship.
 Subsequent observations will overwrite any previous observations for each track in the output feature layer.